guillaumecherel/TutorialEAForModelling/README-en.md

 Why not simply sample the parameter space in order to know the different potential behaviours of the model using well known sampling methods such as LHS?
-In the context of an experiment using a collective motion model with 5 parameters, we compared the performances of PSE and 3 samplings in the parameter
+In the context of an experiment using a collective motion model with 5 parameters, we compared the performances of PSE and 3 sampling techniques as applied to the parameter
 space: LHS, Sobol and a regular grid.
 The results presented in the next two figures show that the sampling of the parameter space, even with good coverage properties such as LHS and Sobol, can miss several patterns.
 Adaptative methods, such as PSE, that orient the search according to the discoveries made along the way, are preferable.
-The following figure shows the behaviours discovered by the proposed method (PSE for Pattern Space Exploration), by a LHS sampling and a regular grid.
+The following figure shows the behaviours discovered by the proposed method (PSE for Pattern Space Exploration), by a LHS sampling, and by a regular grid.

 <img src="img/flockingpatternsallmethods.png" width="600" />